Xi-CAM/Xi-cam/docs/source/quickstart.md

 we need to have data to load into it.

 For purposes of this guide,
-we will be configuring a catalog called "example-catalog."
+we will be configuring a catalog called "example_catalog."

 For more information,
 see the [Bluesky DataBroker documentation](https://blueskyproject.io/databroker/v2/index.html).